Oncidium (Dancing Lady) Orchids Indoor Care, Propagation, Problems and Solutions

 Temperature and Humidity

-Keep it away from drafts to avoid sudden changes in temperature as they can cause leaf drop and reduced growth.
-Make sure that there is good air circulation as the orchid cannot tolerate hot and stuffy conditions.
+Keep the orchids away from drafts to avoid sudden changes in temperature which can cause reduced growth.
+Make sure that there is good air circulation to minimize fungal diseases.

 Fertilizer

-Feed Oncidium Orchid during the growing season with an orchid's fertilizer as per the manufacturer's instructions.
-Do not feed in the cold season as growth is minimal at this time.
-Also, do not feed an orchid that is in flower as it can shorten the flowering period.
+Feed Oncidium Orchid with an orchid's fertilizer in spring and summer as per the manufacturer's instructions.
+Do not feed in fall and winter as growth is reduced at this time.

-It is better to err on the side of underfeeding than overfeeding the Dancing Lady Orchid as overfeeding may result in loss of the roots thus death of the orchid.
-If you overfeed the orchid, it can also lead to vegetative growth at the expense of flower production.
+Do not feed an orchid that is in flower as it can shorten the flowering period.
+Avoid overfeeding the orchid as it may result in loss of the roots and death of the orchid.
+Overfeeding can also lead to vegetative growth at the expense of flower production.

 Potting Mix